-- 1. When a competitor crosses one of the lateral boundaries of the strip with one or both feet, the Referee must immediately call "Halt." - 2.
+- t.26 1.
+When a competitor crosses one of the lateral boundaries of the strip with one or both feet completely off the strip, the Referee must immediately call "Halt." - 2.
 If the fencer goes off the strip with both feet, the Referee must annul everything that has occurred after the boundary has been crossed, except a touch received by the competitor who has crossed the boundary even after he has crossed it, provided that this touch results from a simple and immediate action.